 2. COMPUTER SIMULATION OF EVOLUTION

-The difficulty level parameter is also used to decide which simulation rules of the genetic algorithms to use in accordance with either Esnuka I for values 1 and 3 or Esnuka II for values 2 and 4.This is represented by one or two vertical lines on the screen.
+The difficulty level parameter also decides which simulation rules of the genetic algorithms to use under either Esnuka I for values 1 and 3 or Esnuka II for values 2 and 4.
+One or two vertical lines represent this on the screen.

-The speed of evolution depends on its parameters and is the same with or without external verification; nevertheless the former case will be out of step compared with the latter.
+The speed of evolution depends on its parameters and is the same with or without external verification; nevertheless, the former case will be out of step compared with the latter.

 Another visible effect is the increase in distance between individuals when internal evolution parameters are small compared to external evolution parameters and vice versa.